 If behavioral therapy seeks to change behaviors, then cognitive therapy seeks to change the way that patients think.
 Many people who struggle with addiction also struggle to regulate their emotions.
 Black and white thinking is common, but it’s also dangerous.

 Black and white thinking is a condition where individuals struggle to see the middle ground.
 If they make a small mistake, everything feels like a disaster.
 This thinking is especially problematic when addiction is an issue.
 Just because there’s a small hiccup in recovery, it doesn’t mean that relapse is inevitable.

 Cognitive thinking is a form of psychotherapy that addresses that negative black and white thinking.
-Patients can discuss their innermost thoughts, and address them rationally.
+Through talk therapy, patients can discuss their innermost thoughts, and address them rationally.
 Often, talking about them out loud reveals that the roots of these thoughts are in emotion rather than truth.